lilbandit1979/cnmb_pages/pages/04.Fixtures/u11-boys-football-19/default.md

 ### 3A
 #### Coordinator:
 Conor Dooley (+353 87 991 2272)
 ### Semi-Finals: Draw made on 10/9/19: 2 teams from group B progress to semi-final.
-1 team from group A and C.
+1 team from group A and 1 from group C.

 **Teams (3)**